St. Margaret's Church, Rochester: History

-The first record of St Margaret's is in an 1108 charter of Bishop Gundulf.
+The first record of St Margaret's is in an 1108 charter of Bishop Gundulf: "the altar of St Nicholas, which is parochial in the church of the blessed Andrew with the church of St Margaret which pertains to it".
 From the time of Bishop Gundulf until the appointment of William Talvez in 1272 as Vicar, St. Margaret's was a chapel of the parish of St. Nicholas.
 There was at that time no separate parish church of St. Nicholas, instead the parochial altar was housed in the nave of Rochester Cathedral.
 From this dependency Wheatley has suggested that St. Margaret's was a chapel of ease to the cathedral, but the cathedral itself was never a parish church.

 During the reign of King Richard I (1157–1199), bishop Gilbert de Glanville gave the church to his hospital in Strood.
 After several appeals to the pope the monks of Rochester regained control of it in 1255.
 The early vicars, up to 1401, received only a yearly stipend from the convent.
 A settlement in that year endowed the church and established a vicarage and lands for the support of it.
 In 1488 the convent finally relinquished control, the bishop reserving to himself episcopal rights.
 In 1540, during the Reformation, the church was surrendered into the King's hands and subsequently settled on the newly founded Dean and Chapter of Rochester.

 The earliest, and only medieval, part of the building is the tower which was either constructed or restored in 1465.
 The medieval church consisted of a nave and two chancels to the south of the nave, of this nothing remains.
 During the reign of Charles II of England (de facto 1660–1685) a coronet "set round with precious stones" was dug up in the churchyard.
 It was supposed locally that a Saxon King had been buried there.